bindhosts/bindhosts/Documentation/hiding.md

 Hiding in APatch should just work, provided you are on [latest release](https://github.com/bmax121/APatch/releases/latest)

 - 'Exclude Modifications' to apps you want to hide root from.
-- Install [ReZygisk](https://github.com/PerformanC/ReZygisk) as denylist handler
+- Install either NeoZygisk or ReZygisk as denylist handler
-- OR if you use [ZygiskNext](https://github.com/Dr-TSNG/ZygiskNext), enable enforce denylist
+- OR if you use ZygiskNext, enable enforce denylist
-- OR you can install either [NoHello](https://github.com/MhmRdd/NoHello) or [Zygisk Assistant](https://github.com/snake-4/Zygisk-Assistant)
+- OR you can install either NoHello or Zygisk Assistant on top of Zygisk Next

 Legacy APatch is discouraged due to potential issues.
 However, you can try the following:

-- exclude modifications + [ReZygisk](https://github.com/PerformanC/ReZygisk) OR [ZygiskNext](https://github.com/Dr-TSNG/ZygiskNext)'s enforce denylist
+- exclude modifications plus either NeoZygisk, ReZygisk OR ZygiskNext's enforce denylist
-- OR you can install either [NoHello](https://github.com/MhmRdd/NoHello) or [Zygisk Assistant](https://github.com/snake-4/Zygisk-Assistant)
+- OR you can install either NoHello or Zygisk Assistant
 - while this is not recommended anymore, you can still try to use hosts_file_redirect kpm.
 [Tutorial](https://github.com/bindhosts/bindhosts/issues/3)
 - if hosts_file_redirect fails, install [ZN-hostsredirect](https://github.com/aviraxp/ZN-hostsredirect/releases)